urraccon/slim-mom-frontend/README.md

 ## Scripts

-- npm run dev: Start the development server with hot module replacement.
+- npm run dev: Start the development server with hot module replacement
-- npm run build: Create a production build of the app.
+- npm run build: Create a production build of the app
-- npm run preview: Preview the production build locally.
+- npm run preview: Preview the production build locally
-- npm run deploy: Deploy the application to the specified environment.
+- npm run deploy: Deploy the application to the specified environment
-- npm run lint: Run a linter to check for code style issues.
+- npm run lint: Run a linter to check for code style issues

 ## License